The End Is Always Near

 Do tough times create tougher people?
 Can humanity handle the power of its weapons without destroying itself?
 Will human technology or capabilities ever peak or regress?
 No one knows the answers to such questions, but no one asks them in a more interesting way than Dan Carlin.

-Inspired by his podcast, The End Is Always Near challenges the way we look at the past and ourselves.
-In this absorbing compendium, Carlin embarks on a whole new set of stories and major cliffhangers that will keep listeners enthralled.
-Idiosyncratic and erudite, offbeat yet profound, The End Is Always Near examines issues that are rarely presented, and makes the past immediately relevant to our very turbulent present.
+Inspired by his podcast, The End is Always Near challenges the way we look at the past and ourselves.
+In this absorbing compendium, Carlin embarks on a whole new set of stories and major cliffhangers that will keep readers enthralled.
+Idiosyncratic and erudite, offbeat yet profound, The End is Always Near examines issues that are rarely presented, and makes the past immediately relevant to our very turbulent present.

 Supplemental enhancement PDF accompanies the audiobook.